-A team from the Catholic University of Louvain has developed a hangover body map using a mobile application that monitored 34 young adults in real-world drinking environments.
+A team from the Catholic University of Louvain has developed a body map of hangovers using a mobile application that monitored 34 young adults in real-world drinking environments.
 Far from being simple dehydration, the results reveal a chemical, immunological, and cognitive collapse that manifests in specific areas of the body.
-Participants indicated areas of pain, weakness, or numbness in real time, allowing researchers to correlate subjective symptoms with measurable physiological alterations.
+Participants indicated areas of pain, weakness, or numbness in real-time, allowing researchers to correlate subjective symptoms with measurable physiological alterations.

 Physiological visualization and symptomatological modeling 🧠